Accessibility statement

 Images

-We use 'Alt' tags on our images that describe what the image is if you can't see it
+We use 'Alt' tags on our images that describe what the image is if you cannot see it

 Colour